mozilla/policy-templates/README.md

 Trust certificates that have been added to the operating system certificate store by a user or administrator.

+Note: This policy only works on Windows and macOS.
+For Linux discussion, see [bug 1600509](https://bugzilla.mozilla.org/show_bug.cgi?id=1600509).

 See https://support.mozilla.org/kb/setting-certificate-authorities-firefox for more detail.

 **Compatibility:** Firefox 60, Firefox ESR 60 (macOS support in Firefox 63, Firefox ESR 68)\